WilliamQLiu/williamqliu.github.io/_posts/2019-03-16-terraform.md

 ### Maps

 You can use maps to create lookup tables.
+These are just key/value pairs.

     variable "amis" {
       type = "map"